 - Another thing you can do is let the water to rest and see if it drops to a certain level.
 If you find that the water has stopped by a jet, this is where the leak is.

-- Take your crayon or grease pencil and mark the area where your hot tub’s water level is typically.
+- Take your crayon or grease pencil and mark the area where your hot tub’s water level is typical.
 Then, turn the power on in your hot tub and let it run for approximately 24 hours.
 After 24 hours have gone by, turn the power off and mark the current water level.

 - The next thing you will want to do is fill the hot tub to the point where the water level was initially but without turning on the hot tub.
 Let it rest like this for 24 hours again and see if the water level has dropped at all.
 If it dropped to the same level as it did when you left the hot tub running, that means the culprit is the hot tub’s shell.
 If the water leaked more rapidly when you left the pumps running, that means there is a leak somewhere after the water has left the pumps.
 And if the water leaks more slowly when the hot tub is off, that means the source of the leak is where the water line is before the pump.
 This step is used to determine whether there has been a vessel leak, pressure leak, or suction side leak.